Terms and conditions of purchase

 Under regulation 5(4a) of TUPE.
 Suppliers will provide any information that is requested of them concerning areas relating to individuals under the TUPE.

-Suppliers providing goods or service to the University warrant that they have thoroughly investigated their labour practices and those of its direct suppliers, to ensure that there is no slavery or forced labour used anywhere in their organisation or by any direct suppliers or subcontractor to their organisation.
+In accordance with the requirements of the Modern Slavery Act 2015 UWE is committed to ensuring that there is no slavery or human trafficking in its supply chains or in any part of its business.
+Suppliers providing Goods or Services to UWE warrant that they have thoroughly investigated their labour practices and those of its direct Suppliers, to ensure that there is no slavery or forced labour used anywhere in their organisation or by any direct Suppliers or Sub-Contractor to their organisation.

 This contract shall be subject to English Law and the jurisdiction of the English Courts.